Skip to main content

 About

-Ebenezer and the Invisible World is a single player casual platformer game with fantasy, historical and kids themes.
+Ebenezer and the Invisible World is a single player open world platformer game with horror, fantasy, anime, historical and others themes.
 It was developed by Play on Worlds and was released on November 3, 2023.
-It received neutral reviews from critics and mostly positive reviews from players.
+It received neutral reviews from critics and positive reviews from players.

 Skip User Reviews